 Electric Parking Brakes

-The automotive industry is replacing mechanical systems with electronic systems that take up less room in the passenger compartment and require less maintenance and fewer adjustments.
-Things that used to be mechanical are now being replaced by switches and buttons.
-The parking brake is no exception.
+In some models, the manufacturers have replaced mechanical parking brakes with electronic systems that take up less room in the passenger compartment and require less maintenance and fewer adjustments.